neurobagel/documentation/docs/nipoppy/configs.md

       - Information about tabular data (`TABULAR`)
         - Version and path to the data dictionary (`data_dictionary`)

 !!!
+Note

+    Nipoppy uses the term "session" to refer to a session ID string with the "ses-" prefix.
+For example, `ses-01` is a session, and `01` is the session ID associated with this session.

+!!!
 Suggestion

     Although not mandatory, for consistency the preferred location would be: `<DATASET_ROOT>/proc/global_configs.json`.